The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Auxiliary results and the proofs for Section

 \item The weak${}^*$ closure of $M$ is weak${}^*$ compact in $\M(\mathbb{D})$.

-\end{enumerate} Moreover, under these conditions, the weak${}^*$ closure of $M$ is metrizable. \end{proposition} \begin{proof} The underlying topological space is a completely regular Souslin space, so, it admits a continuous injective mapping to a metric space.
-Thus, by \cite{bogachev}[Theorem~8.10.4.], the weak${}^*$ closure of a subset of $\M_+(\mathbb{D})$ satisfying (i) or (ii) is a compact metrizable subspace of $\mathbb{M}(\mathbb{D})$, so, (i) and (ii) are equivalent for $M$. \end{proof}
+\end{enumerate} Moreover, under these conditions, the weak${}^*$ closure of $M$ is metrizable. \end{proposition} \begin{proof} By the assumption that the underlying topological space $\mathbb{D}$ is a regular Souslin space, it admits a continuous injective mapping to a metric space; see \cite[Theorem~2.25~(i)]{florescu}.
+It is also known that if a regular space can be continuously injected into an angelic space, then this regular space is also angelic; see \cite[Theorem~3.3]{floret}.
+Since the weak${}^*$ topology on the space of non-negative measures $\M_+(\mathbb{D})$ is metrizable for a metrizable topology on the underlying space $\mathbb{D}$, see \cite[Theorem~8.3.2]{bogachev}, and metric spaces are angelic, the space $\M_+(\mathbb{D})$ endowed with the weak${}^*$ topology is angelic under our assumption that the underlying topological space $\mathbb{D}$ is a regular Souslin space.
+By \cite[Theorem~8.10.4.]{bogachev}, the weak${}^*$ closure of a subset $M$ of $\M_+(\mathbb{D})$ satisfying (i) or (ii) is a compact metrizable subspace of $\mathbb{M}(\mathbb{D})$, so, (i) and (ii) are indeed equivalent for $M$. \end{proof}

-It is immediate from Proposition~\ref{eqvcomp} that weak${}^*$ compactness and sequential weak${}^*$ compactness are equivalent for the subsets of $\M_+(\mathbb{D})$.
+It is immediate from Proposition~\ref{eqvcomp} that the properties of weak${}^*$ compactness and sequential weak${}^*$ compactness are equivalent for the subsets of $\M_+(\mathbb{D})$.
 In fact, a stronger statement is true.
+In angelic space, the closure of a relatively compact set is completely exhausted by the limits of sequences of points in this set.

 \begin{corollary} Assume that $M$ is a subset of $\M_+(\mathbb{D})$ that satisfies the equivalent conditions of Proposition~\ref{eqvcomp}.
 Then the sequential weak${}^*$ closure of $M$ in $\mathbb{M}_+(\mathbb{D})$, i.e., the set